The IRS Foreign Earned Income Exclusion for US Expats – A Complete Guide

 Neither does successfully claiming the Foreign Earned Income Exclusion prevent self-employed expats from having to pay social security and medicare taxes, which can amount to 15.4% of an expats’s income (although there may be ways to avoid this, too, depending on each expat’s circumstances).

-Finally, some expats may also have to continue filing state taxes from abroad, depending on the rules in the state where they last lived, even if they successfully claim the Foreign Earned Income Exclusion.
+Finally, some expats may also have to continue filing state taxes from abroad, depending on the rules in the state where they last lived.

 “In addition to the foreign earned income exclusion, you can also claim an exclusion or a deduction from gross income for your housing amount if your tax home is in a foreign country and you qualify for the exclusions and deduction under either the bona fide residence test or the physical presence test.” – the IRS